san-git/ML-Incident-Management/README.md

 # Incident event data analysis

 There is a huge opportunity of Machine Learning use cases to improve incident management process and scope for automating multiple task including incident assignment.Here analyze incident event data to identify ML use cases.
+Datasets is from Dataset is from UCI ML repository.

 ## Installation